Product Update: Foleons Are Now More Accessible Than Ever

 Conclusion and next steps

-With these improvements, we’re made a big step towards better accessibility.
-We’ve committed ourselves to continuously improve the accessibility of Foleon publications by following the Web Content Accessibility Guidelines (WCAG) and by taking these guidelines into consideration with every new feature we launch.
+With these improvements, we’ve made a big step towards better accessibility.
+We’ve committed ourselves to continuously improve the accessibility of Foleon publications by following the Web Content Accessibility Guidelines (WCAG) and will continue to do so by taking these guidelines into consideration with every new feature we launch.